alexandrbiktimirov/alexandrbiktimirov/README.md

 ## 👋 Hi, I'm Alexandr Biktimirov

 Welcome to my GitHub profile!
-I'm a software developer with a passion for building web applications.
+I'm a software engineer with a passion for building web applications.
 I enjoy exploring new technologies and leveraging them to create innovative solutions.

 ---